Granada Craft Tour

-Granada expresses its craftsmanship in what to-day remains of the Christian assimilation of Nasrid art.
-Marquetry is probably the craft that is most odentified with it.
-Alongside marquetry techniques, we must add that of incrustation of different materials, from bone to mother-of-pearl, from amber to ivory.
-Production has beennn mechanized to the extent required to streamline auxiliary steps, such as cutting and sandpapering, but the remaining processes are still done by hand.
-Boxes, decorated cabinets, frames, chairs, tables, chess sets, chests, trays, etc., are made.
+Granada showcases its craftsmanship in the remnants of the Christian assimilation of Nasrid art.
+Marquetry is probably the craft most identified with it.
+Alongside marquetry techniques, we must also mention the art of incrustation of different materials, from bone to mother-of-pearl, from amber to ivory.
+Production has been mechanised to streamline auxiliary steps, such as cutting and sandpapering, but the remaining processes are still done by hand.
+A variety of articles are made, including boxes, decorated cabinets, frames, chairs, tables, chess sets, chests, and trays.

 back to: car hire malaga